codeunion/sinatra-exercises/README.md

 If you are a CodeUnion student, you can then submit your code and receive feedback on them using the [CodeUnion command-line tool][codeunion-cli-tool].
 Preview an [example code review][example-code-review].

+All of the core exercises can be found in the [exercises](exercises) directory.
+Each exercises is a folder with some starter code already written. **Read the README** in each exercise for instructions.

 ## Getting Started

 1. [Fork][gh-help-forking] and clone this repository